 A naturally aged seven-year-old white tea displays a mottled appearance, with the bud parts turning silvery-gray and the leaf parts transitioning through shades of dark green, light brown, and dark brown;

-The aroma of seven-year-old white tea has transformed into something truly captivating, evolving from a delicate floral and downy fragrance to a rich and concentrated mature fruit and flower scent.
+The aroma of seven-year-old white tea has transformed into something truly captivating, evolving from a delicate floral and downy fragrance to a rich and concentrated mature fruit and Flower scent.

 Quality

 The aged white tea has completed its true transformation from new to aged.
-Upon infusion, the downy aroma turns into a full-bodied and jujube fragrance, with some likening it to the sweet aroma of chocolate, which then evolves into a reed-leaf fragrance and ultimately returns to the woody aroma of the tea plant;
+Upon infusion, the downy aroma turns into a full-bodied honey and jujube fragrance, with some likening it to the sweet aroma of chocolate, which then evolves into a reed-leaf fragrance and ultimately returns to the woody aroma of the tea plant;

 The infusion has transformed into an amber color, with a thick, full-bodied, and smooth mouthfeel.
 A truly aged white tea not only offers a rich taste but also presents a rich array of changes in each infusion, embodying the true charm of aged white tea.